GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 :::{figure} ./RGB-2023-11-27.png

 A satellite imagery tile of true colour (RGB) surface reflectance.
-It covers an area of approximately 2&nbsp;km × 2&nbsp;km.
+It covers an area of approximately 2&nbsp;km &times; 2&nbsp;km.
 The white box indicates the size and location of the field site.
 :::
 ::::